DevExpress/devextreme-documentation/concepts/70 Data Binding/00 Specify a Data Source/30 Web API, PHP, MongoDB.md

-This article describes how to bind a DevExtreme widget to a remote data service in jQuery, Angular, Vue, and React.
+[note] This article describes how to bind a DevExtreme widget to a remote data service in jQuery, Angular, Vue, and React.
 For information on data binding in ASP.NET MVC Controls, refer to <a href="https://docs.devexpress.com/AspNetCore/401020/devextreme-based-controls/concepts/bind-controls-to-data/api-controllers" target="_blank">docs.devexpress.com</a>.

-#include data-binding-specify-data-fields-note

 DevExtreme provides the following extensions for binding to Web API, PHP, and MongoDb services: